PMArkive/tasquake-feather/README.md

 # feather
-A lightweight program for generating Markdown documentation from C/C++ source code.
+A lightweight program for generating Markdown from C/C++ source code using Jinja2 templates.